 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where aqualite typically forms.
+Look in alkaline igneous rocks country, the host setting where aqualite typically forms.
 If you start seeing eudialyte, aegirine, nepheline in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.